Belize

 Drinks in Belize

-A lot of fresh fruit juices are drunk in Belize.
+Fresh fruit juices are widely consumed in Belize.
 Furthermore, Belikin beer is very popular.
 This is beer brewed in Belize.
-In addition, there are also locally brewed brands of rum such as One Barrel and Travelers rum.
+Additionally, there are locally brewed rum brands such as One Barrel and Travellers rum.

-If you book your trip through Belize with Unico Travel, you will receive restaurant tips per place.
-We also tell you where you should definitely make a stop along the way.
+If you book your journey to Belize with Unico Travel, you will receive restaurant tips for each location.
+We will also tell you where you should definitely make a stop along the way.

 Luxury & exclusive destination

-Belize is first and foremost one of the most luxurious destinations in Latin America.
-Via a special travel route you will spend the night on idyllic islands, in pristine rainforests, close to Mayan ruins and on tropical beaches.
-Spend the night in comfortable villas, attractive ecolodges and luxurious beach houses..
+First and foremost, Belize is one of the most luxurious destinations in Latin America.
+Following a unique itinerary, you will stay on idyllic islands, in pristine rainforests, near Mayan ruins, and on tropical beaches.
+Stay in comfortable villas, atmospheric eco-lodges, and luxurious beach houses.

-In addition, Belize is still relatively unknown as a holiday destination, while the country offers countless opportunities.
-It is therefore a fairly small country with short travel distances.
-This means you don’t have to travel every day and you can enjoy your tour through Belize carefree.
-From Mayan ruins and pristine rainforests to pearly white beaches and a beautiful underwater world.
-Also discover our honeymoon to Belize.
+Furthermore, Belize is still relatively unknown as a holiday destination, even though the country offers countless possibilities.
+It is, after all, a fairly small country with short travel distances.
+This means you do not have to travel every day and can enjoy your journey through Belize without any worries.
+From Mayan ruins and pristine rainforests to pearly white beaches and a stunning underwater world.

 Unique experiences in Belize